friveraortiz/PhD_Thesis/README.md

 1.1 Attack Scenarios: It includes two folders that contain the resources used in each computational study for each software system:
                       HRM and OH.
                       Each computational study contains 12 folders.
-                      Each folder includes the input and output files that used during the execution of the incident modelling, and logging generation stages.
+                      Each folder includes the input and output files that are used during the execution of the incident modelling, and logging generation stages.

 1.2 Documents:        a) Contains the description of the steps of each attack scenario.
-                         This information can be found in the Attack_Scenarios_HRM.xlsx and Attack_Scenarios_OH.xlsx files in the in Attack Scenario tab.
+                         This information can be found in the Attack_Scenarios_HRM.xlsx and Attack_Scenarios_OH.xlsx files in the in the Attack Scenario tab.
                       b) Includes the experimental conditions used in the two computational studies and during the executing of all the attack scenarios in the incident modelling and logging generation stages.
                          This information can be found in the Attack_Scenarios_HRM.xlsx and Attack_Scenarios_OH.xlsx files